-Today we have a toilet paper roll turkey craft!
-This little cardboard turkey is super…
+Today we have a toilet paper roll turkey!
+This little cardboard turkey is super cute…

-Isn’t this little guy cute!
+Isn’t this just such a cute turkey craft!
 Today’s tutorial is a paper bag turkey!

 This is a great Thanksgiving craft for kids.